A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Can I buy health insurance after an accident and have it pay for my treatment?

 Opting out of health insurance is taking an enormous risk.
-And for the most part, it’s not one that needs to be taken anymore, thanks to the ACA.
+And for the most part, it does not need to be taken anymore, thanks to the ACA.
 Coverage is available to everyone, regardless of pre-existing medical conditions (but as mentioned above, this only applies during open enrollment).

 sticky-bottom-cta